 - Set up Direct Debits and Standing Orders for free

 - The account will be in your business’ name

 - Register the account for Merchant Services & with HMRC

-CashPlus account holders (and there’s more than a million of them) can also use the Post Office to carry out ‘in branch’ style transactions.
-The account is backed by Advanced Payment Solutions (APS) who's clients include government departments, and councils, as well as business of all kind.
-APS also has a limited credit licence, so business support is available if needed in the form of loans and overdraft facilities based on business takings.
+Cashplus account holders (and there’s more than a million of them) can also use the Post Office to carry out ‘in branch’ style transactions.
+The company’s clients include government departments, and councils, as well as business of all kinds.
+Additionally, as Cashplus is now a bank, you benefit from the government backed FSCS, meaning your deposits up to £85,000 are protected.

 Crucially, this alternative business account allows you to easily accept international payments either electronically or as cheques, and of course there are no credit checks involved.

 There is a £65 application fee, but this is refunded if you don’t pass the identification process.
 Card One Money aims to open the majority of accounts are opened within 24 hours.